ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 * draft-fujiwara-dnsop-avoid-fragmentation

+* draft-pwouters-powerbind

 ## WG Documents Held by WG

 ## Active Calls for Adoption

-* draft-pwouters-powerbind
-    - ends 4 May

 * draft-pusateri-dnsop-update-timeout
     - ends 11 May

+* draft-mglt-dnsop-dnssec-validator-requirements
+    - ends 18 May

 ## Candidates For Adoption

-* draft-mglt-dnsop-dnssec-validator-requirements
-    - week of 4 May

 * draft-toorop-dnsop-dns-catalog-zones
     - week of 11 May